 Circle settings allow administrators to set up:

 The Core Roles with which the organization works.
-By default, Circle Lead, Circle Representative, Secretary and Facilitator.
+By default, Circle Lead, Circle Representative, Secretary, and Facilitator.
+(Holacracy 5.0).

 The Governance Mode: What is the decision-making process in your organization?

 As an Administrator, you can create and edit the way the circles of your organization work:

 Click on Circle settings

 In the first dropdown menu, select the core roles that are automatically created in each circle of your organization, the roles that appear in the drop-down list are those available in your role templates library.